rmilewski4/TigerHacks-2021/README.md

 show them moving across that map.
 You can also make the map bigger/smaller, and choose what satellites you want to display.

 TO TRY THE PROJECT OUT YOURSELF:
+Make sure you are running the latest versions of JDK and JRE!

 Download the .jar file from the repository and open it.
-The project should then open automatically!
+The project will then open automatically!

 API's: